[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth as indicated in article histories. Amendments noted where applicable.]

 Display the license issued hereunder prominently throughout the entire period of the sale on the premises involved.

-Any person violating any of the provisions of this article shall, upon conviction thereof, be subject to a fine not to exceed $500 or to imprisonment not to exceed 90 days, or both.
+Any person violating any of the provisions of this article shall, upon conviction thereof, be subject to the general penalty set forth in Chapter 1, Article I, General Penalty, of the Borough of Kenilworth Code.
 Each day of sale in violation of any or all of the provisions of this article shall be a separate offense.

 [Adopted 2-26-1997 by Ord.
 No. 97-2]